 FACTS AND PROVISIONS/LEGAL REQUIREMENTS

-This Feasibility Study is not binding on either the City or the Fire District and does not obligate the Fire District to provide service to the City, but sets the parameters for negotiation of a service level, and commensurate costs should the City opt to enter into negotiations for Fire District services.
+This Feasibility Study is not binding on either the City or the Fire District.
+It sets preliminary parameters for recommended service levels and commensurate costs should the City opt to enter into negotiations for Fire District services.